Erik-TW/CodeLibrary/README.md

 The easiest way to populate the database with data is to send a POST request to https://host:port/api/books/multiple with the contents of books.json as the body.

-All test cases have ben run and works for me.
+All test cases have been run and works for me.